SethStormR/QuestX/README.md

 Requirements
 --
-GreyStone requires Papirus icon theme.
+QuickX requires Papirus icon theme.
 You can get it here: https://store.kde.org/p/1166289

 Tested on
 --